- 1 Advantages of a deep cycle battery for RV travel

-- House RV battery ( otherwise called deep-cycle battery).
+- House RV battery ( otherwise called a deep-cycle battery).

 Marine battery: RV battery makers attempted to unify the starting battery and the house RV battery so RV owners can have one battery that serves two purposes; the marine battery is a product of that attempt.
 As with many hybrids, they are not too good in RV starting nor in the deep discharging accustomed to the deep-cycle / house RV batteries.
 It is not ideal yet for an RV, but its major advantage is that it is much more a less expensive battery than the deep-cycle battery.

-Lifespan of deep-cycle battery is heavily dependent on some factors.
+The lifespan of a deep-cycle battery is heavily dependent on some factors.
 Namely;

 - How it is used and charged.

-In otherwords, big capacity deep-cycle batteries can have very short lifespan when misused and mismanaged and small capacity ones can last as long as they should when handled right.
+In other words, big capacity deep-cycle batteries can have a very short lifespan when misused and mismanaged, and small capacity ones can last as long as they should when handled right.
 However, we’re gonna give an approximate after running little research and statistics.

 - Starting battery: 3 – 12 Months.